paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

 ### Colour blindness

 I wanted to make sure that the effect doesn't break the site completely for people with colour blindness.
-It doesn't have to look amazing, but should be at least usable.
-I focused on the most common types: Deuteranomaly and Protanomaly (red-green colour blindness), but ran wider tests.
-I used Photoshop and [Colorblindly (Chrome extension)](https://github.com/oftheheadland/Colorblindly) for some rudimentary tests.
+So I focused on the most common types: Deuteranomaly and Protanomaly (red-green colour blindness), but also ran wider tests.
+I used Photoshop and [Colorblindly (Chrome extension)](https://github.com/oftheheadland/Colorblindly) for some rudimentary checks.

 ### `prefers-reduced-motion`